microsoft/vcpkg-docs/vcpkg/maintainers/functions/vcpkg_get_python_packages.md

 ## Parameters

 ### PYTHON_VERSION
 Python version to be used.

-Either 2 or 3
+Must be either 2 or 3.

 ### PYTHON_EXECUTABLE
 Full path to the python executable